v2rayA/v2rayA/gui/src/docs/en/quick-start.md

 ## Groups

 Nodes are used through proxy groups.
 The group `proxy` always exists; more are created, renamed, configured and deleted from the group button in the app bar, the only place for that.
-A node joins a group from its menu, or select several on the Proxies page and pick the group under **Add to proxy group**.
-A group with several connected members uses the one with the lowest measured latency (**Auto (lowest latency)**); the node menu on the dashboard pins one member so the group uses it alone, **Add or remove nodes** changes the members, and the group settings set the probe address and interval.
+A node joins a group from its menu, or select several on the Proxies page and pick the group under **Add to proxy group**. **Add or remove nodes** changes the members, and the group settings set the probe address, interval and connection strategy.

+The strategies are **Lowest latency**, **Keep current until failure**, **Round robin** and **Random**.
+Lowest latency continually prefers the reachable member with the best probe result.
+Keep current retains its healthy server, moves to the first reachable member in stable group order only after a failure, and does not return to an older server when it recovers.
+The current choice is saved across restarts.
+Round robin and Random distribute new connections among reachable members.
+A node selected manually from the dashboard pins the group to that node and overrides its strategy until the pin is cleared.

+Every strategy fails closed: if no member is available, traffic assigned to that group is sent to a blackhole instead of going directly. **Automatically add available servers** controls only the member list; the connection strategy is independent and also applies to manually managed groups.

 The routing rules name groups as outbounds: `proxy` by default, and any other group by its name once it has a connected member.